- About Us

 Illegal and inappropriate speed is the single biggest contributory factor in fatal road crashes.
 It increases both the risk of a crash happening and the severity of injuries that result.
 Managing speed is therefore the most important measure to reduce death and injury on our roads.

-The campaign will include:
+The campaign included:

 - Seminars at a national and European level, aiming to raise awareness of the risks of speeding, and exploring the best strategies for introduction of ISA.